johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 And again: less is more.
 [I've written about how using `fetchpriority="high"` and `loading="lazy"` was implemented in depth here](../2023-01-18-docusaurus-improve-core-web-vitals-fetchpriority/index.md).

-### Stop publishing your content on other sites
+### Be careful publishing your content on other sites

 One of the ideas I'd had as I attempted to fix my SEO was to publish my content on other sites.
 I'd seen other people do this, and I thought it might be a good idea.
 So I set up a mechanism that published my blog posts to [dev.to](https://dev.to/johnnyreilly) with the canonical pointing back to my site.
 I was so pleased with my idea I even wrote about [how I did it](../2022-12-11-publishing-docusaurus-to-devto-with-devto-api/index.md).

-It didn't do what I hoped.
-Instead the content published on dev.to started to rank whilst my blog remained in the doldrums.
-I was frustrated.
+Publishing content on other sites isn't inherently negative.
+However, in my case, it created confusion.
 I'd hoped that publishing my content on dev.to would help my SEO.
 It didn't.
-It just helped dev.to's SEO.
+My content on dev.to ranked higher than the original content on my own website (most times my site didn't rank at all).

-The value of canonicals boosting your SEO may be overblown.
-It certainly didn't help me.
-I ended up just turning the mechanism off.
+Growtika were keen to "cancel the noise", which would improved their understanding of my ranking situation.
+I turned the mechanism off.
+This helped them determine the time it took for my site to achieve a ranking.
+Since dev.to was ranking instead, it was difficult to analyze how long it took for articles to rank on your site.
+Therefore, stopping the submission of content to external sites helped clarify the situation.

 ### Get your site featured in relevant places